chrsonline/uber-movies-hw/README.md

 # San Francisco filming locations search

-This is a simple web app that let's you search for movie filming locations in the San Francisco area.
+This is a simple web app that lets you search for movie filming locations in the San Francisco area.
 Search results will auto complete for matching movie titles or filming location names.
 After selecting a movie you'll see some information about the movie, as well as pins indicating locations where the movie was shot.
 Mousing over a location will display a popover window with more information about that particular location.

 The project is currently hosted on an Amazon EC2 instance [here](http://sfmovies.chrs.online).